uym2/wLogDate/README.md

 ```

 ### Install using Pip
-wLogDate is available on the Python Package Index PyPI.
+wLogDate is available on the Python Package Index (PyPI).
 To install, use `pip` as follow

 ``` bash
    python3 -m pip install wlogdate